-- Do so in a responsible, mature fashion. - · Respect and abide by the State of Wisconsin alcohol law as it relates to minors drinking. - Respect those who decide not to use alcoholic - Be proactive role models regarding the proper use of alcoholic beverages.
+- Do so in a responsible, mature fashion. - Respect and abide by the State of Wisconsin alcohol law as it relates to minors drinking. - Respect those who decide not to use alcoholic beverages. - Be proactive role models regarding the proper use of alcoholic beverages

-Should an individual or student organization be found responsible for violating the alcohol policy by providing alcohol to or sharing it with underage students, the individual student and/ or the student organization will automatically be placed on disciplinary probation.
+Should an individual or student organization be found responsible for violating the alcohol policy by providing alcohol to or sharing it with underage students, the individual student and/or the student organization will automatically be placed on disciplinary probation.
 This will occur whether the incident occurs on campus or off campus.
-Other sanctions to complement the behavioral sanction will be reviewed, to include dismissal of the student or dissolution of the student organization.
+Other sanctions to complement the behavioral sanction will be reviewed, to include dismissal of the student or dissolution of the student organization

-Federal Drug Laws (updated 08.04.2022)
+Federal Drug Laws (updated 08.05.2024)

-Denial of Federal Benefits (21 U.S.C. § 862) A

-federal drug conviction may result in the loss of federal benefits, including school loans, grants, scholarships, contracts, and licenses.
-Federal drug trafficking convictions may result in denial of federal benefits for up to five years for a first conviction.
-Federal drug convictions for possession may result in denial of federal benefits for up to one year for a first conviction and up to five years for subsequent convictions, successful completion of a drug treatment program, including periodic testing, and appropriate community service, or any combination of the
+Denial of Federal Benefits (21 U.S.C. § 862) A federal drug conviction may result in the loss of federal benefits, including loans, grants, scholarships, contracts, and licenses, although the Department of Education has said it will no longer disqualify students from Title IV aid for a federal or state conviction for possession or sale of a controlled substance.